On the Parameterized Complexity of the Connected Flow and Many Visits TSP Problem: Parameterization by vertex cover

 \subsection{Kernel for \textsc{Many Visits TSP} with $\Oh(k^5)$ vertices}

-We now prove how to find a kernel with $\Oh(k^5)$ vertices where $k$ is the size of a vertex cover of $G$, for any instance of \textsc{MVTSP}.
-We do this by finding a solution $r$ to \textsc{Flow} and then fixing the amount of flow on some edges based on this $r$.
-We prove that there is a solution $s$ such that for all except $\Oh(k^5)$ vertices, all edges incident to a vertex have exactly the same flow in $r$ and $s$, as a consequence of Lemma~\ref{lem:s-rtours}.
+We now present how to find a kernel with $\Oh(k^5)$ vertices for any instance of \textsc{MVTSP}, where $k$ is the size of a vertex cover of $G$.
+We do this by first finding an optimal solution $r$ to the relaxed \textsc{Flow} problem and then fixing the amount of flow on some edges based on this $r$.
+We prove that there is an optimal solution $s$ of \textsc{MVTSP} such that for all except $\Oh(k^5)$ vertices, all edges incident to these vertices have exactly the same flow in $r$ and $s$, as a consequence of Lemma~\ref{lem:s-rtours}.

 \begingroup \thetheorem{\ref{thm:Xkernel}} \begin{theorem} \textsc{MVTSP} admits a kernel polynomial in the size $k$ of the minimum vertex cover of $G$. \end{theorem} \endgroup